 The ESWL division's business is producing and marketing certain medical devices, known as lithotripters, for the treatment of urinary tract stones by means of ESWL technology.
 ESWL uses extracorporeal shockwaves, which can be focused at urinary stones within the human body to fragment the stones, thereby permitting their natural elimination and preventing the need for incisions, transfusions, general anesthesia, and the potential for related complications.
 The ESWL division currently markets one model of lithotripter: the Sonolith i-move.
 The Company stopped manufacturing the Sonolith i-sys lithotripter in 2020.
-In addition, as part of the strategic shift we recently implemented, we decided to discontinue our R&D investments in lithotripsy, including the launch of our Endo-Up platform.

-As of December 31, 2020, the ESWL division has an actively maintained or otherwise serviced installed base of 731 lithotripters.
+In addition, as part of the strategic shift we recently implemented, we decided to discontinue our R&D investments in lithotripsy, including the launch of our Endo-Up platform and to focus on the marketing and servicing of our Sonolith range of lithotripters.
+As of December 31, 2021, the ESWL division maintained or otherwise serviced 564 Sonolith lithotripters.